 Medically speaking PCOS is a condition where the level of female sex hormones progesterone and estrogen is deranged and this causes the formation of ovarian cysts (which are actually benign masses in ovaries).

 A thorough review of your medical history and symptoms is helpful in making the diagnosis as no definitive tests are available for PCOS.

-- General physical and pelvic examination is performed by your doctor to check for swollen clitoris or ovaries- an important diagnostic sign of PCOS
+1. The doctor performs a general physical and pelvic examination to check for swollen clitoris or ovaries- an important diagnostic sign of PCOS.

-- Hematological test are done to find out the level of various hormones such as:
+2. Hematological tests help to find out the level of various hormones such as:

-The treatment of polycystic ovary syndrome is focused on controlling the symptoms and avoiding the appearance of complications.
+The treatment of polycystic ovary syndrome focuses on controlling the symptoms and avoiding the appearance of complications.

-In obese women, healthy balanced diet and daily exercise are helpful in regulating your menstrual problems and falling glucose levels.
+In obese women, a healthy balanced diet and daily exercise are helpful in regulating their menstrual problems and falling glucose levels.